Wendyfff0616/USYD-Learning-Notes/README.md

 # 📚 USYD Learning Notes

-A comprehensive collection of study materials, cheatsheets, and review notes from my studies at the University of Sydney.
+A comprehensive collection of cheatsheets and review notes from my studies at the University of Sydney.

 ## 📖 Table of Contents
 - [Computer Science Units](#computer-science-units)